-We are created as reflections to live in relationship with God, one another, creation, and ourselves.
+We are created as reflections to love God, each other, creation, and ourselves.